HakkiAkut/Data-Structures/README.md

       (2, 1) (1, 1) (1, 2) (0, 2)
       (2, 1) (2, 2) (1, 2) (0, 2)
       (2, 1) (2, 2) (1, 2) (1, 1) (0, 1) (0, 2)

+**PATH FINDING**

+Rules

+      For a given integer array. for each element, starting from left to right, find the first integer(y) with a value greater than the existing one(x), then find the next first integer(z) with a value smaller than y(left to right) integer of it.
+If next greater and small are no -1, print (y-z) to the console, else print -1. **Must use stack to find numbers**

+Sample Config (stackInput.txt)

+      input: 3, 0, 11, 9, 2, 1, 10, 5

+Visualization

+      1. arr[0]= 3 (x), next greater 11 (y), next smaller: 9 (z)
+	2. arr[0]= 0, next greater 11, next smaller: 9
+	3. arr[0]= 11, next greater -1, next smaller: -1
+	4. arr[0]= 9, next greater 10, next smaller: 5
+	5. arr[0]= 2, next greater 10, next smaller: 5
+	6. arr[0]= 1, next greater 10, next smaller: 5
+	7. arr[0]= 10, next greater -1, next smaller: -1
+	8. arr[0]= 5, next greater -1, next smaller: -1

+Output

+      2, 2, -1, 5, 5, 5, -1, -1

+Commands for Run

+      javac *.java
+      java Main

+returns

+      outputStack.txt